 Under our NHS Continuing Healthcare scheme, we address the issue of NHS Continuing Health Care (NHSCHC) funding, an increasing problem nationwide which affects a vulnerable section of the community.

 Through the Cardiff Law School Innocence Project, students work, under the supervision of practising solicitors and barristers, on cases of long-term prisoners maintaining their innocence of serious crimes.

 Follow our six pro bono student cases as they progress through the Criminal Cases Review Commission.

-Working in partnership with the Welsh Rugby Union, our students will provide a free legal advice service to Welsh rugby clubs.
-The Scheme will be supported and underwritten by the law firm Hugh James, and by Civitas barristers' chambers.
-Students will also work collaboratively to produce a legal newsletter for rugby clubs featuring legal issues and updates that may affect clubs
+Working in partnership with the Welsh Rugby Union, our students provide a free legal advice service to Welsh rugby clubs, in English or in Welsh.
+The Scheme is supported by the law firm Hugh James, and by Civitas barristers' chambers.

 The Personal Support Unit, a national charity, trains students to assist litigants in person at the Civil Justice Centre in Cardiff.
 It provides free, confidential, independent, nonlegal support to clients, to help them through the court process.

-This scheme was launched in 2013 in conjunction with international children’s charity Cerebra.
-Assisted by practising solicitors, students learn about the law relating to disabled children and provide advice relating to disputes over educational and funding matters.
+This project in conjunction with international children’s charity Cerebra and assisted by practising solicitors, enables students to research the law relating to disabled children and to provide advice relating to disputes over their health and social care entitlements.

 Law in Mental Health through our Hafal "Appropriate Adult" Scheme